Nowcasting Growth using Google Trends Data: A Bayesian Structural Time Series Model: Abstract

 \section{Abstract}

-This paper investigates the added benefit of internet search data in the form of Google Trends for nowcasting real U.S. GDP growth in real time through the lens of the mixed frequency augmented Bayesian Structural Time Series model (BSTS) of \citet{scott2014predicting}.
-We show that a large dimensional set of search terms are able to improve nowcasts before other macro data becomes available early on the quarter.
-Search terms with high inclusion probability have negative correlation with GDP growth, which we reason to stem from them signalling special attention likely due to expected large troughs.
-We further offer several improvements on the priors: we allow to shrink state variances to zero to avoid overfitting states, extend the SSVS prior to the more flexible normal-inverse-gamma prior of \citet{ishwaran2005spike} which stays agnostic about the underlying model size, as well as adapt the horseshoe prior of \citet{carvalho2010horseshoe} to the BSTS.
-The application to nowcasting GDP growth as well as a simulation study show that the horseshoe prior BSTS improves markedly over the SSVS and the original BSTS model, with largest gains to be expected in dense data-generating-processes.
+This paper investigates the benefits of internet search data in the form of Google Trends for nowcasting real U.S. GDP growth in real time through the lens of mixed frequency Bayesian Structural Time Series (BSTS) models.
+We augment and enhance both model and methodology to make these better amenable to nowcasting with large number of potential covariates.
+Specifically, we allow shrinking state variances towards zero to avoid overfitting, extend the SSVS (spike and slab variable selection) prior to the more flexible normal-inverse-gamma prior which stays agnostic about the underlying model size, as well as adapt the horseshoe prior to the BSTS.
+The application to nowcasting GDP growth as well as a simulation study demonstrate that the horseshoe prior BSTS improves markedly upon the SSVS and the original BSTS model with the largest gains in dense data-generating-processes.
+Our application also shows that a large dimensional set of search terms is able to improve nowcasts early in a specific quarter before other macroeconomic data become available.
+Search terms with high inclusion probability have good economic interpretation, reflecting leading signals of economic anxiety and wealth effects.

 {\it Keywords:} Global-Local Priors, Non-Centred State Space, Shrinkage, Google Trends

 \spacingset{1.45}